Grace Wang

 Knowledge Net

-Knowledge Net is a collaborative, tangible tabletop museum exhibit where users construct characters by building semantic networks, aimed at teaching middle schoolers about knowledge representations in semantic networks.
+A collaborative tabletop museum exhibit that teaches middle schoolers about knowledge representations in semantic networks.

 Kernel Quest